Welcome back to your Colliton Club!

 Please make sure you have your membership card available as all members and guests visiting the club will be recorded as per government advice.

 One metre social distancing will be in place so please adhere to this while visiting the club.
-The Maumbury Bar will be closed for a short time while re-decoration is taking place.
+The Maumbury Bar is now open with a bright new look after re-decoration has taken place.

 Come and see us for mid-morning coffee, a wide range of home-cooked food and a fully stocked bar including a selection of real ales.